Pottawatomie County, Kansas

 The county population in 1860 was 1,529.

 Vienna and Louisville townships were organized.
-In 1861, an election for the location of the county seat was held.
+In 1861, an election was held for the location of the county seat.
 Louisville won by a majority of 12 votes, and the legislature declared it the county seat the following year.
 It continued as such until 1882, when another election gave the honor to Westmoreland.
 By then, 15 new townships had been organized, making 21.
 The public lands were surveyed in 1857-58, and the settlers began to get clear titles to their farms, which they had been occupying and improving for several years.

 During the Civil War, Pottawatomie County contributed its quota of soldiers for the nation’s defense and took care of its own troubles.